hphelion/documentation/devplatform/workbook/messaging/messaging.node.md

 2. Click **Applications**.
 3. If the file push was successful, you should see the name of this application in the list of available applications.
 4. The status of the application should be **Online**.
 Click the name of the application to launch it.
 If the instance is not up and running, click **Start** in the upper right-hand corner.
 The app should launch shortly.
-	- If there are still any issues, please check the **Log Stream** link on the app’s page to see a real-time stream of what’s going on with the app.
+	- If there are still any issues, please check the **Log Stream** link on the app's page to see a real-time stream of what's going on with the app.
 5. In the upper right-hand corner, click **View App**.
 6. You should see a page that will accept a user's message.